-Last month I had the opportunity to visit Amorgos island for work, but you know how the drill goes: spend half the day working and the rest sightseeing.
+Last month I had the opportunity to visit Amorgos island for work, but you know how the drill goes: spend the morning working and the afternoon sightseeing.
 Thankfully we had planned the trip after the daylight saving time date, so we had long afternoons to spend around the island.

 The lowdown on Amorgos

 Amorgos belongs to the Cyclades archipelago and is the easternmost island of the group, located almost in the middle of the Aegean Sea.
 It’s primarily a mountainous island, with raw beauty and whitewashed villages.
 The island has two natural ports: Aegiali and Katapola.That’s where most of the accommodation can be found and of course restaurants, cafes and bars.
 Since I’ve visited off season, Amorgos was pretty quiet, but beautiful nonetheless!

 The island’s “capital” called Chora in built up on the mountain, for fear of the pirates.
 It is very picturesque, with whitewashed houses and shops, narrow streets and Instagram worthy nooks.
 Again it was very quiet as it was off season, but it will be bustling with people come July and August and you might even get stuck in “traffic”!